Consent Preferences

 This move validates a bifurcation in the semiconductor market that Nvidia had previously been reluctant to acknowledge.
 For years, the company has downplayed the threat of Application-Specific Integrated Circuits (ASICs), insisting that the rapid evolution of AI models requires the flexibility that only programmable GPUs can provide.
 Huang has frequently argued that custom chip projects are often abandoned because they simply cannot keep pace with Nvidia’s innovation cycle.

-This pivot is underscored by the shifting behavior of Nvidia’s largest customers.
+The shift to ASICs is underscored by the behavior of Nvidia’s largest customers.
 Hyperscalers have been aggressively developing their own ASICs to reduce reliance on Nvidia’s high-margin hardware.
 This dynamic came into focus on November 24, when The Information reported that Meta is considering a multi-billion dollar deal to buy Google’s Tensor Processing Units (TPUs).
 If formalized, this partnership would mark a significant turning point.
 Meta has historically been one of the most aggressive purchasers of Nvidia’s GPUs; if a customer of that magnitude is exploring Google’s custom silicon for inference workloads, it signals the first cracks in Nvidia’s monopoly.

 The Groq transaction closely follows Nvidia’s move to hire the leadership of networking startup Enfabrica for $900 million.
 Both deals aim to shore up specific vulnerabilities in the AI stack that competitors like Broadcom are actively exploiting.
 Broadcom’s custom silicon business has quietly become a dominant force, empowering hyperscalers to design the very chips that displace Nvidia’s hardware.
 By absorbing Groq’s intellectual property, Nvidia attempts to offer an internal alternative to these custom solutions, aiming to retain customer spend that might otherwise bleed to ASIC providers.

-While these deals may help solidify Nvidia’s position as the undisputed leader in AI infrastructure, they introduce new questions about the durability of its moats and margins in the era of inference.
-The company has historically commanded gross margins near 75 percent for data center chips because its GPUs effectively had no substitutes in the training market.
-However, inference is a more price-sensitive market where 'good enough' performance at a lower price point is often the winning strategy.
+While these deals may help solidify Nvidia’s position as the undisputed leader in AI infrastructure, they raise questions about the sustainability of the company's moat and margins in the era of inference.
+Nvidia has historically commanded gross margins near 75 percent for data center chips because its GPUs effectively had no substitutes in the training market.
+However, inference is a more price-sensitive market where "good enough" performance at a lower price point is often the winning strategy.

 Follow me on X for frequent updates (@chaotropy).